dansmindspace/Components/readme.md

   > the user to manage them.
 If the JSON file is present when the interface is
   > invoked, the values from it will be used instead of the defaults.

 TODO:

+[//]: # (todo Create the JSON Template)
++ Create the JSON Template

+[//]: # (todo Create the code to convert JSON Template to Gtk3 window w/ widgets)
-  + Create JSON Template
++ Create the code to convert JSON Template to Gtk3 window w/ widgets
-  + Create GUI Construction
-+ ### Enhanced Tree View | WIP
+### Enhanced Tree View | WIP
-  TODO: Needs to be ported from old projects
+TODO:

+[//]: # (todo Port and Refactor code from previous projects)
++ Port and Refactor code from previous projects